-The process and instruments described in the approved waiver are applied to level of care determinations.
+The process and instruments described in the approved waiver are applied to LOC determinations.

-The state monitors level of care decisions and takes action to address inappropriate level of care determinations.
+The state monitors LOC decisions and takes action to address inappropriate LOC determinations

 Individual Support Plans

 ISPs address all individuals' assessed needs (including health and safety risk factors) and personal goals, either by waiver services or through other means.